Collection Development Policy

 V. Adult Collection Overview

 The Fargo Public Library Adult Collection primarily serves the recreational and informational needs of all people in Fargo.
-The collection consists of fiction, genre fiction, and nonfiction works.
+The collection consists of fiction, graphic novels, and nonfiction works.
 Materials for the Adult Collection are selected and maintained using the General Selection Criteria, unless otherwise noted.
 In accordance with the Access to Materials Policy, the library does not deny or abridge use of materials because of an individual’s national origin, age, background, or views.
 Parents or guardians are responsible for materials chosen by children.

 Large Print